Skip to main content

 velt-comments-best-practices

-33 rules across 9 categories covering comment modes (Freestyle, Popover, Stream, Text, Page, Inline), rich text editor integrations (Tiptap, SlateJS, Lexical), and media/chart comments.Use when adding collaborative commenting to your application.
+71 rules across 12 categories covering comment modes (Freestyle, Popover, Stream, Text, Page, Inline), rich text editor integrations (Tiptap, SlateJS, Lexical), standalone components, and media/chart comments.Use when adding collaborative commenting to your application.

 velt-crdt-best-practices